ideopunk/twitter-clone/README.md

 structured urls a little differently. tweets are not branches of profiles.

-no pinned tweets, bookmarks, lists.
+no pinned tweets, bookmarks, lists, messages

+login and signup pages are simplified.